alexeev-engineer/SQLRMT/README.md

   + *timeout* - timeout for connecting to server

 ## Copyright
-SQLRMT - blazing fast tool for work with remote databases Copyright © 2024 Alexeev Bronislav
+SQLRMT - blazing fast tool for work with remote databases.

+Copyright © 2024 Alexeev Bronislav.
 All rights reversed

 The registered trademark Linux® is used pursuant to a sublicense from LMI, the exclusive licensee of Linus Torvalds, owner of the mark on a world-wide basis.